MicrosoftDocs/SupportArticles-docs/support/aspnetcore/3-3-debuggers-collect-core-dumps.md

 To install these tools together with the others, you have to have .NET Core SDK installed.
 For more information about .NET Core SDK, see: [.NET SDK overview](/dotnet/core/sdk).

 > [!NOTE]
 > Procdump is also worthy of a mention, although it's not part of SDK.
-An in-depth discussion of procdump options can be found at the end of this part.
+An in-depth discussion of ProcDump options can be found at the end of this part.

 ## createdump